Pharmaceutical companies work towards bringing new cures to the market and improving treatments available for patients.

 Once a new drug reaches the clinical trial stage, pharmaceutical companies play a vital role in ensuring the trials are managed efficiently.
 It's up to drug companies to make sure processes such as enrolling patients and gathering and submitting trial results are done correctly.

 Each clinical trial has a different length, study participation and purpose, but this begins even before a drug is in a clinical trial.
 After drug discovery and initial development, a medicine is moved into preclinical research before it can be tested on humans.

 All of this is to say that investors should be ready to play the long game when it comes to investing in pharmaceutical companies.
-Dips in share prices are common if a company misses a target deadline or a drug doesn’t perform exactly as it was promised during a trial.
+Additionally, dips in share prices are common if a company misses a target deadline or a drug doesn't perform exactly as it was promised during a trial.